 Carpeted rooms lined with wooden bookcases from floor to ceiling make for a literal house of books where anything and everything is possible.
 Bath Old Books provides hours of browsing possibilities.
 Along with the Jane Austen museum and the baths themselves, Bath Old Books is an historic and essential part of the city of Bath.
 Without it, Bath would not be Bath.

-What sets this book shop apart is its selection of antiquarian books from centuries passed.
+What sets this Bath bookshop apart is its selection of antiquarian books from centuries passed.
 If you’re in the market for old and rare books in Bath, this is where you must take yourself.

 Website | Address: 6A Margaret’s Buildings, Bath BA1 2LP, United Kingdom